darrenldl/blockyarchive/RSBX_SPECS.md

   - This is mainly for in case the partial data is useful to the user

 ## Output
+The cli argument parsing library(clap) outputs errors to stderr

+If no errors are discovered by the cli argument parsing library, then
-In non-JSON mode
+- In non-JSON mode
   - Progress report texts are outputted to stderr
-- All other texts are outputted to stdout, including error messages In JSON mode
+  - All other texts are outputted to stdout, including error messages
+- In JSON mode
   - Progress report JSON data is outputted to stderr
     - Each line holds a single JSON object
   - All other JSON data is outputted to stdout
     - The entire output forms a single JSON object

 ## Block handling in general
 #### Basic block validity